max-winderbaum/simple-worktree/README.md

 > Simplify git worktree management with automatic syncing of local development files

 `simple-worktree` is a CLI tool that enhances git worktrees by automatically creating symbolic links to LOCAL files that are NOT in git (i.e., `.gitignored` files).
-Perfect for sharing environment configs, personal scripts, and development secrets across your worktrees without committing them to the repository.
+Perfect for sharing environment configs, AI agent coordination files, and development secrets across your worktrees without committing them to the repository.

 ## Features

 - 🚀 **Simple worktree creation and deletion**
 - 🔗 **Automatic file syncing** via symbolic links
+- 🤖 **AI agent coordination** - share task lists and context between worktrees
-- 📋 **Pattern-based configuration** using `.worktreesync` (gitignore-style syntax)
+- 📋 **Pattern-based configuration** using `swtconfig.toml`
 - 🪝 **Git hooks integration** for automatic syncing
-- 🎯 **Minimatch pattern support** for flexible file matching
+- 🎯 **Gitignore-style pattern support** for flexible file matching

 ## Installation